 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-How they work: These drops block the overreaction of the immune system to allergens.
-They’ll most commonly contain an antihistamine like pheniramine or a newer, long-acting antihistamine called ketotifen, which prevents immune cells from releasing histamine in the first place.
+“These drops block the overreaction of the body to allergens,” he says.
+Allergy eye drops most commonly contain an antihistamine (like pheniramine or naphazoline) or a newer, long-acting antihistamine (such as olopatadine or ketotifen), which prevent your body from releasing histamines in the first place.

+How they work: If you have super dry eyes that feel itchy and gritty, artificial tears can bring relief.
+Artificial tears’ main focus is keeping your eyes moist and lubricated.
+“They are made to mimic the way real tears work in the eye,” says Dr. McGannon.
+They contain electrolytes and lubricants to keep your eyes lubricated and healthy.
 Use: Use them, as needed, to treat dry eye or to ease contact lens irritation or mild allergies.
 However, don’t confuse artificial tears with anti-redness drops, which you should use only sparingly, Dr. McGannon says.

+Chronic dry eye can indicate a larger problem within the body.
 Dry eye is a common problem, especially as we get older.
 While contact lens wearers often experience dryness and irritation, women may experience dry eye after menopause because of hormonal changes.

-Tears are a reaction to dry eye but these reactive tears are too watery and don’t lubricate the eye well, he says.
+Tears are a reaction to dry eye, but these reactive tears are too watery and don’t lubricate the eye well, he says.

 However, be wary of drops labeled “natural,” “homeopathic” or “herbal.”
 While they could work well for you, there is no reliable data to support their use or effectiveness, he says.